Germany–Turkey relations: Turkish diaspora

 With an estimated number of at least 2.1 million Turks in Germany, they form the largest ethnic minority.
-The vast majority are found in Western Germany.

 Based on good Turkish-German relations from the 19th century onwards, Germany promoted Turkish immigration to Germany.
 However, large scale immigration didn't occur until the 20th century.
 Germany suffered an acute labor shortage after World War II and, in 1961, the Federal Republic of Germany (West Germany) officially invited Turkish workers to Germany to fill in this void, particularly to work in the factories that helped fuel Germany's economic miracle.
 The German authorities named these people Gastarbeiter (German for guest workers).
 Most Turks in Germany trace their ancestry to Central and Eastern Anatolia.
 Today, Turks are Germany's largest ethnic minority and form most of Germany's Muslim minority.